Tearsheet

 AI Analysis | Feedback

-James J. Kim, Chief Executive Officer & Director
+James J. Kim, Chief Executive Officer

-Martin E. Plourd, President & Director
+Martin E. Plourd, President

-Mr. Plourd was appointed as a director for Community West Bancshares and the Bank, and President of the Company on April 1, 2024, following the acquisition of CWB, where he had served as a director since 2011.
-He has 44 years of experience in banking.
-His background includes working as a consultant on bank strategic planning, acquisitions, and compliance from July 2009 to 2011.
-From July 2005 to July 2009, he served as Chief Operating Officer, and then President and Director of Temecula Valley Bank.
-Prior to that, he spent 18 years with Rabobank/Valley Independent Bank.
-Mr. Plourd is a graduate of Stonier Graduate School of Banking and California State Polytechnic University.
+Martin E. Plourd was appointed as a director for the Company and Bank and President of Community West Bancshares on April 1, 2024, following the acquisition of the legacy Community West Bancshares.
+He previously served as a director of CWB since 2011.
+With 44 years in banking, Mr. Plourd's experience includes working as a consultant on bank strategic planning, acquisitions, and compliance from 2009 to 2011.
+From 2005 to 2009, he served as Chief Operating Officer, then President and Director of Temecula Valley Bank.
+Before that, he spent 18 years with Rabobank/Valley Independent Bank.
+Mr. Plourd is a graduate of the Stonier Graduate School of Banking and California State Polytechnic University.
+He also serves as Chair of the California Bankers Association.
+Mr. Plourd plans to retire as President on March 31, 2026, but will continue as a director.

-Jeffrey M. Martin, Executive Vice President & Chief Banking Officer
+Jeffrey M. Martin, Executive Vice President, Chief Banking Officer

 AI Analysis | Feedback